Board of Trustees

 Jessica is an experienced nonprofit leader currently working with Washington nonprofits as an independent consultant supporting strategic planning and advancement.
 For Jessica, building relationships is at the heart of community engagement, organizational development, and fundraising.
 Her community organizing career began over 20 years ago while serving as a Peace Corps volunteer in South Africa.
 Since then, she’s been on a journey to approach philanthropy from a foundation of relationship building, equity, and racial justice.
 In 2020, she started Wake Consulting after 20 years of working for organizations such as Treehouse and Lifelong AIDS Alliance.
 Jessica believes that through partnership we can all foster connections and investments in our community, and is excited about building community in support of the Hatch School.

-ANGELA GRIFFIN, Vice Chair
+ALLISON WHERRY, Vice Chair

 ASHA DEAN, Secretary